there are different types of travellers

 Is there a spa available at the destination?
 No?
 So what’s the point of going there?

-Exaggerated, of course, but relaxation-lovers prefer places where they can just, well, relax.
-Lounge by the pool or by the beach, just walk around the place slowly without making any extra effort.
+Exaggerated, of course, but relaxation-lovers prefer places where they can just relax.
+Lounge by the pool or by the beach, walk around slowly without making extra effort.
 Go for dinner and repeat.

 These types of travellers are most likely to go to all-inclusive hotels and just relax.
 We occasionally do just that, even in Japan.